Singular reduction of Dirac structures: Proper actions and orbit type manifolds

 (see \cite{Duistermaat}, Theorem 6.10).
 In particular, for each stratum of $\bar M$ the tangent bundle space of the stratum is spanned by push-forwards by $\pi $ of $G$-invariant vector fields on $M$.
 It is easy to see that the sheaf of local vector fields on $\bar P$ is the set of local restrictions to $\bar P$ of elements of $\bar M$.
 Also, Proposition \ref{restriction_of_X} is also true for local vector fields.

-Yet, the class of vector fields on $M$ that push-forward to vector fields on $\bar M$ is bigger than the class of $G$-invariant vector fields, as shows the next lemma. \begin{lemma} If $X\in\mx(M)$, is such that $[X,\Gamma(\V)]\subseteq\Gamma(\V)$, then it defines a derivation of the ring $C^\infty(M)^G$ of $G$-invariant functions.
+Yet, the class of vector fields on $M$ that push forward to vector fields on $\bar M$ is bigger than the class of $G$-invariant vector fields, as the next lemma shows. \begin{lemma} If $X\in\mx(M)$ is such that $[X,\Gamma(\V)]\subseteq\Gamma(\V)$, then it defines a derivation of the ring $C^\infty(M)^G$ of $G$-invariant functions.
 Therefore, it pushes down to a derivation $\bar X$ of $C^\infty(\bar M)$.
 The derivation $\bar X$ is a vector field on the subcartesian space $\bar M$. \end{lemma}

-\begin{proof} Let $f\in C^\infty(M)^G$ and $g\in G$, since $[X,V]\in\Gamma(\V)$ for all sections $V\in\Gamma(\V)$ we have, in particular, $[X,\xi_M]=V_{\xi}\in\Gamma(\V)$ for each $\xi\in\lie g$ and thus:
+\begin{proof} Let $f\in C^\infty(M)^G$ and $g\in G$.
+Since $[X,V]\in\Gamma(\V)$ for all sections $V\in\Gamma(\V)$, we have, in particular, $[X,\xi_M]=V_{\xi}\in\Gamma(\V)$ for each $\xi\in\lie g$ and thus:

 since $V(f)=0$ for all $V\in\Gamma(\V)$.
 We get for all $m\in M$:

 and hence, for all $t\in \R$: